 All other purchases earn a full 1% cash back throughout the year, making it easy to get extra money to put in savings so you can afford to do something special for spring break.

 Cash back is accumulated in the form of Dividend Dollars, which can be redeemed for cash in $50 increments.
-You can earn a maximum of 300 Dividend Dollars per year.
+You can earn a maximum of 300 Dividend Dollars per calendar year.
 This cap may or may not be a problem for you, depending on how many purchases you charge to your card and the bonus rate they earn.
 Dividend Dollars do not expire as long as your account stays active.

 Most of us make quite a lot of our purchases online these days, which opens us up to the risk of fraud.
 Citi has built in some added protections to this card to help keep your account and identity safe.
 Their Virtual Account Numbers, for example, generates a substitute credit card number so you don’t have to share your real number with an unknown online merchant.

 You also receive $0 Fraud Liability so you won’t have to pay a single cent for any unauthorized charges that are made with your card.
 Cardholders also receive identity theft assistance in the event that they do become victim to identity theft.

 In addition to providing its cardholders with cash rewards, this card also keeps them protected.
 These extras include car rental insurance, travel accident insurance, retail purchase protection and an extended warranty service.